penguintech01/penguintech01.github.io/_posts/2017-05-29-padding-oracle-attack.md

 C'<sub>0</sub> = C<sub>0</sub> ⊕ 00000001 ⊕ 0000000X

-Where X is a random byte between 0 and 255.
+Where *X* is a byte between 0 and 255.
 Now let's submit C'<sub>0</sub> | C<sub>1</sub> to the Oracle and let's see what will be computed:

 C'<sub>0</sub> ⊕ D(C<sub>1</sub>) → <br/>